-a.
+- a.
 Prior to the issuance of a citation, the individual will be asked to comply with the Emergency Order or be able to explain how an exemption in Section 4 applies to them.
-Failure to comply with the requirements of this Emergency Order presents a serious threat to the public health, safety and welfare, and a citation may be issued for such a violation after the above inquiry and the issuance of a written warning.
-For the issuance of a citation, the failure to comply with the requirements of this Emergency Order must be within forty-five (45) days of the issuance of a written warning.

-b.
-The penalty for a violation of this Order is:

-i.
-First offense: A fine of \$25.00.

-ii.
-Second offense: A fine of \$62.50.
+Failure to comply with the requirements of this Emergency Order presents a serious threat to the public health, safety and welfare, and a citation may be issued for such a violation after the above inquiry. - b.
+The civil penalty for a violation of this Order is: - i.
+First offense: A fine of \$25.00. - ii.
+Second offense: A fine of \$62.50. - iii.

-iii.
 Third offense and each subsequent offense: A fine of \$125.00.

-c.
-All other remedies available at law or equity, including injunctive or other equitable relief, remain available to the County, even after issuance of a citation.

-d.
-Any person violating this Order shall be given a written warning prior to any enforcement under Section 252.50, Florida Statutes.
-However, in the event voluntary compliance is not achieved, this Emergency Order can be enforced by County law enforcement agencies in accordance with Section 252.50, Florida Statutes.
-Any person who violates this Emergency Order can be charged with a misdemeanor of the second degree which shall only be enforced by a fine and court costs pursuant to Section 775.083, Florida Statutes.
+- c.
+All other remedies available at law or equity, including injunctive or other equitable relief, remain available to the County, even after issuance of a citation. - d.
+In the event a person continues to violate this Order following the efforts for voluntary compliance and the issuance of a civil citation, this Order may be enforced by law enforcement agencies pursuant to Section 252.50, Florida Statutes.
+Any person who violates this Emergency Order may be charged with a misdemeanor of the second degree which shall only be enforced by a fine and court costs pursuant to Section 775.083, Florida Statutes.